vitaly-redkin/watcherr-test-task/README.md

 $ docker-compose up
 ```

+**Note: the `client/Dockerfile` file uses the React development server - this is *not*
+how I deploy the React apps to production.
+But since my primary purpose was to show how
+the app works without making you wait - the React dev server runs faster then building
+the production build.

 ### Task 1

 To test the task 1 (Python endpoint) open this URL in your browser: